Elektrobit/crinit/README.md

   user ID can be used.
 If **USER** is not set, "root" is assumed.
     **NOTE**: Changing user names, UIDs, group names or GIDs on the system while a task using them has already been loaded may result in undefined behaviour.
+    **NOTE**: Setting a user ID 0 will disable the capability configuration.
 - **GROUP** -- Name of the group used to run the commands specified in **COMMAND**.
 Either the group name or the numeric group ID can be used.
 If **GROUP** is not set, "root" is assumed.
 Supplementary groups can be added after the main group, space separated.
 GROUP can be an array, too.
 Similar to **COMMAND**.
     **Also see note on USER command.** This applies here, too.
+    **NOTE**: Setting a group ID 0 will disable the capability configuration.
-- **CAPABILITY_SET** -- List of capability defitions that a task shall be specifically equipped with.
+- **CAPABILITY_SET** -- Whitespace separated list of capability definitions (as defined in `/linux/capability.h`) that a task shall be specifically equipped with.
-- **CAPABILITY_CLEAR** -- List of capability defitions that a task shall be stripped from.
+- **CAPABILITY_CLEAR** -- Whitespace separated list of capability definitions `/linux/capability.h`) that a task shall be stripped from.
 - **DEPENDS** -- A list of dependencies which need to be fulfilled before this task is considered "ready-to-start".
   Semantics are `<taskname>:{fail,wait,spawn}`, where `spawn` is fulfilled when (the first command of) a task has been started, `wait` if it has successfully completed, and `fail` if it has failed somewhere along the way.
 Here we can see